Quantitative-Big-Imaging/Quantitative-Big-Imaging-2016/Exercises/01-Description.md

 - Click the download link and download the version with Community Extensions

 ## Downloading the data
-1. The data for the example can be downloaded from http://tinyurl.com/knime-ws-eth
+1. The data for the example can be downloaded from https://www.dropbox.com/s/f17j3mtyh2fmudu/cropped.tif?dl=0 and https://www.dropbox.com/s/dpoy8upz5fodajz/confocal_stack.tif?dl=0
 2. Open the file in Archive Manager and extract the data to ```/scratch``` (only on D61.1 machines)

 ## Getting Started